AdaCore/gnatdashboard/gnathub/docs/source/user-manual/execute_driver.rst

 |Driver|'s additonal plug-ins
 -----------------------------

-An additional :file:`extra` directory is available for the user to store plugins.  |Driver| searches this directory looking for additional plugins to load.
+An additional :command:`[global]` repository is available for the user to store plugins.  |Driver| searches this directory looking for additional plugins to load.
 This directory is never be overridden by an update, making it a good place to store custom plug-ins.